 Assessment of Development Viability Information and other information

-The Council shall assess the information submitted pursuant to paragraph 5.2 of this Schedule and assess whether in its view Additional Affordable Housing Units are required to be delivered in accordance with Formula 1a and Formula 2 and for the avoidance of doubt the Council will be entitled to rely on its own evidence in determining inputs into Formula 1a and Formula 2 subject to such evidence also being provided to the Owner.
+The Council shall assess the information submitted pursuant to paragraph 5.2 of this Schedule and assess whether in its viewthere is a Surplus and for the avoidance of doubt the Council will be entitled to rely on its own evidence in determining inputs into Formula 1a and Formula 2 subject to such evidence also being provided to the Owner.

 The Council may appoint an External Consultant to assess the information submitted pursuant to paragraph 5.2 of this Schedule.

 In the event that the Council and/or any External Consultant requires further Development Viability Information or supporting evidence of the same then the Owner shall provide any reasonably required information to the Council or any External Consultant (as applicable and with copies to the other parties) within 10 (ten) Working Days of receiving the relevant request and this process may be repeated until the Council and/or any External Consultant (as applicable) has all the information it reasonably requires to assess whether in their view Additional Affordable Housing Units are required to be delivered in accordance with Formula 1a and Formula 2.

-When the Council or its External Consultant has completed its assessment of the information submitted pursuant to paragraph 5.2 of this Schedule, the Council shall notify the Owner in writing of the Council’s decision as to whether any Additional Affordable Housing Units are required and whether the submitted Additional Affordable Housing Scheme is approved.
+When the Council or its External Consultant has completed its assessment of the information submitted pursuant to paragraph 5.2 of this Schedule, the Council shall notify the Owner in writing of the Council’s decision as to whether there is a Surplus.

+Where the Council concludes that there is a Surplus and its findings as to either whether or not there is, in fact, a Surplus or the quantum of that Surplus are different to the findings of the Owner in its Viability Review as submitted pursuant to paragraph 5.2, then the External Consultant (or the Council, as appropriate) must provide their written assessment together with full reasons and evidence in support of their conclusions to the Owner and the Owner may then:

+accept the findings of the Council or External Consultant and agree to the Surplus which the Council or its External Consultant has calculated; or

+produce further supporting evidence to the Council or its External Consultant within 20 Working Days and both parties shall then use reasonable endeavours to agree whether there is a Surplus, and if so, the quantum of the Surplus within a further 10 Working Days from receipt of additional supporting evidence provided by the Owner to the Council under this paragraph 5.3.5.

-Where the Council concludes that Additional Affordable Housing Units are required but the Owner’s initial submission concluded otherwise, the Owner shall provide an Additional Affordable Housing Scheme to the Council for approval (such approval not to be unreasonably withheld or delayed) within 10 Working Days of the date on which it receives the Council’s notice pursuant to paragraph 5.3.4 of this Schedule.
+Where the Council concludes that a Surplus arises but the Owner’s initial submission concluded otherwise, the Owner shall provide an Additional Affordable Housing Scheme to the Council for approval (such approval not to be unreasonably withheld or delayed) within 10 Working Days of the date on which it receives the Council’s notice pursuant to paragraph 5.3.4 of this Schedule.

 If the Council’s assessment pursuant to paragraph 5.3.4 of this Schedule concludes that:

-(a) a surplus profit arises following the application of Formula 1a but such surplus profit is insufficient to provide any Additional Affordable Housing Units pursuant to Formula 2; or
+(a) a Surplus arises following the application of Formula 1a but such surplus profit is insufficient to provide any Additional Affordable Housing Units pursuant to Formula 2; or

-(b) a surplus profit arises following the application of Formula 1a but such surplus profit cannot deliver a whole number of Additional Affordable Housing Units pursuant to Formula 2;
+(b) a Surplus arises following the application of Formula 1a but such surplus profit cannot deliver a whole number of Additional Affordable Housing Units pursuant to Formula 2;

-then in either scenario the Owner shall pay any such surplus profit allocatable to any incomplete Additional Affordable Housing Unit to the Council as a financial contribution towards offsite Affordable Housing.
+then in either scenario the Owner shall pay any such Surplus allocatable to any incomplete Additional Affordable Housing Unit to the Council as a financial contribution towards offsite Affordable Housing.